lukasbestle/knowledgebase/README.md

 ## What the fuck?!
 Why did you code that?

-There are some simple reasons why I did that as an one-hour project.
+There are some simple reasons why I did that as an four-hour project.
 Here they are:

 1. There are some languages like Prolog or SQL doing exactly that: Offering a way to parse spoken words as valid code.
 Why not offer such a way for objects in PHP? :)
 3. Some people always say "Let your code and variable names speak so someone can understand it!".
 Here you go!